 Reimbursement.
-The college rigorously follows all Internal Revenue Service regulations pertaining to employee travel reimbursement.
+The college follows Internal Revenue Service regulations pertaining to employee travel reimbursement.

 - Bates Accounting can only make final charges to an account AFTER the completion of the travel in the fiscal year the travel occurred.
-Those traveling in June must by ready to submit the Travel Expense Report as soon as they return.
-If your travel straddles July 1 then the total trip expenses will be charged to the Conference Travel Fund for the fiscal year in which the preponderance of expenses occurred.
+Those traveling in June must submit the Travel Expense Report as soon as they return.
+If your travel straddles July 1 then the total trip expenses will be charged to the Conference Travel Fund for the fiscal year in which the expenses occurred.

 - Requests for reimbursement for all professional activities should be made to Jason Scheideman promptly following those activities.

 - All expenses must be accompanied by original receipts.
-When requesting reimbursement for air travel, the original airline ticket receipt and/or electronic payment receipt must be provided as a receipt (an itinerary from the travel agency is not sufficient proof of purchase, per federal guidelines).
+When requesting reimbursement for air travel, the original airline ticket receipt and/or electronic payment receipt must be provided as a receipt (an itinerary from the travel agency is not sufficient proof of purchase, per federalregulations).

-- All travel-related expenses must be initially paid by the individual faculty and paid invoices or receipts must be preserved for reimbursement.
+- All travel-related expenses must be initially paid by the individual faculty either on an Employee Charge Card or person credit card and paid invoices or receipts must be preserved for reimbursement.
 The vendor, date paid, and amount paid must be clearly visible (yellow highlighter on credit card receipts will dissolve the invoice ink).
 Shared expenses paid on one bill should show your share written and circled.

-- Entries on a monthly credit card bill are NOT judged as legal receipts, and must be accompanied by receipts or invoices.
+- Entries on a monthly credit card bill are NOT receipts, and must be accompanied by original receipts or invoices.